mlr7/learning_to_rank_in_python/README.md

 Definitely check out Sophie Watson's talks and tutorial material on the learning to rank problem, her material was a big help in getting going with the MSLR-WEB10K dataset.

-I explore the performance of 5 algorithms in the two notebooks in this repository.
-Random Baseline.
-Classification Baseline.
-RankNet.
-LambdaRank.
-LamdaMart.
-NDCG: Normalized Discounted Cumulative Gain

 ### Results and Discussion

 The notebook 'xgboost_document_relevance_classification.ipynb' attacks a simplified version of the learning to rank problem.